jhgaylor/node-candidate-mcp-server/README.md

 ## Usage

-`npm install node-candidate-mcp-server`
+`npm install @jhgaylor/candidate-mcp-server`

 ### Library Usage

-This package is designed to be imported and used within your own applications:
+This package is designed to be imported and used within your own applications.

 #### Stdio